-Test 11: The evaluator shall transmit MKA traffic (MKPDUs) to the TOE from a MKA-capable peer in the operational environment.
-The evaluator shall verify via packet captures, audit logs, or both that the last 16 octets of the MKPDUs in the received traffic do not appear to be predictable.
+Test 1: The evaluator shall transmit MKA traffic (MKPDUs) to the TOE from a MKA-capable peer in the Operational Environment.
+The evaluator shall verify via packet captures and/or audit logs that the last 16 octets of the MKPDUs in the received traffic do not appear to be predictable.

-Test 12: The evaluator shall transmit valid MKA traffic to the TOE from a MKA-capable peer in the operational environment that is routed through a test system set up as a man-in-the-middle.
+Test 2: The evaluator shall transmit valid MKA traffic to the TOE from a MKA-capable peer in the operational environment that is routed through a test system set up as a man-in-the-middle.
 The evaluator shall use the test system to intercept this traffic to modify one bit in a packet payload before retransmitting to the TOE.
 The evaluator shall verify that the traffic is discarded due to an integrity failure.

-Test 11: A successful MACsec connection was established in MACSEC10:FCS_MACSEC_EXT.1 test 5 above.
+Test 1: A successful MACsec connection was established in MACsecEP12:FCS_MACSEC_EXT.1-t1 above.
 The evaluator observed the ICV in the MKPDU packets and determined they were not obviously predictable.

-Test 12: The evaluator disabled data replay protection in the TOE in order to execute this test.
+Test 2: The evaluator disabled data replay protection in the TOE in order to execute this test.
 The evaluator configured MACsec between the TOE and a peer.
 The evaluator captured a previously sent MKPDU packet and modified the last byte in the packet.
 The evaluator attempted to send the modified packet to the TOE.
 The evaluator observed the TOE successfully rejecting the packet and reporting an error in the audit log.

 Testing Assurance Activities: The tests below require the TOE to be deployed in an environment with two MACseccapable peers, identified as devices B and C, that the TOE can communicate with.

-Prior to performing these tests, the evaluator shall follow the steps in the guidance documentation to configure the TOE as the key server and principal actor (peer).
-The evaluator shall then perform the following tests using a traffic sniffer to capture this traffic:
+Prior to performing these tests, the evaluator shall follow the steps in the guidance documentation to configure the TOE as the Key Server and principal actor (peer).
+The evaluator shall then perform the following tests using a traffic sniffer to capture this traffic.

-Test 13a: The evaluator shall configure the TOE to establish a MKA session with a new peer.
+Test 1a: The evaluator shall configure the TOE to establish a MKA session with a new peer.
 The evaluator shall verify that the TOE sends a fresh SAK to the peer and sends other MKPDUs required for a new session.
-The evaluator shall verify from packet captures that MKPDUs are sent at least once every two seconds or every half-second, in accordance with the SFR selection.
+The evaluator shall verify from packet captures that MKPDUs are sent at least once every half-second.

-Test 13b: (Conditional - If 'EAPTLS with DevIDs' is selected in FCS_MACSEC_EXT.4.1) The evaluator shall use EAPTLS to derive a CAK and configure the TOE's peer to send '0' in the MKA parameter field for MACsec Capability (Table 11-6 in 802.1X-2020).
-The evaluator shall observe that the peer is deleted from the connection after MKA Life Time has passed.
+Test 1b: (Conditional - If "EAPTLS with DevIDs" is selected in FCS_MACSEC_EXT.4.1) The evaluator shall use EAP-TLS to derive a CAK and configure the TOE's peer to send "0" in the MKA parameter field for MACsec Capability (Table 11-6 in 802.1X-2020).
+The evaluator shall observe that the peer is deleted from the connected after MKA Life Time has passed.

-Test 14a: (Conditional - if any 'group CAK' selection is made in FCS_MKA_EXT.1.5) The evaluator shall configure the TOE to send a fresh SAK with two peers as active participants.
-The evaluator shall verify that the TOE sends a fresk SAK to the peers and sends other MKPDUs required for a new session.
-The evaluator shall verify from packet captures that MKPDUs are sent at least once every half second in accordance with the MKA Bounded Hello Time.
+Test 2: (Conditional - If "group CAK" is selected in FCS_MKA_EXT.1.6) The evaluator shall configure the TOE to send a fresh SAK with two peers as active participants.
+The evaluator shall verify that the TOE sends a fresh SAK to the peers and sends other MKPDUs required for a new session.
+The evaluator shall verify from packet captures that MKPDUs are sent at least one every half-second in accordance with the MKA Bounded Hello Time.
+Disconnect one of the peers.

-Test 14b: (Conditional - if any 'group CAK' selection is made in FCS_MKA_EXT.1.5) Disconnect one of the peers.
 Arbitrarily introduce an artificial delay in sending a fresh SAK following the change in the Live Peer List.
 For this delayed fresh SAK, use a man-in-the-middle device to observe that the MKA Life Time of 6.0 seconds is enforced by the TSF.